|

 – Evelyn Topham, d. infancy

-HENRY PALMER, son of Henry and Sarah Maria (Lent) Palmer, was born February 22, 1841 and died December 5, 1919 at St. Louis, Mo.
-He married Helen ____.
+HENRY PALMER, son of Henry and Sarah Maria (Lent) Palmer, was born 22 February 1841 in New York and died 5 December 1918 in St. Louis, Missouri.
+He married Helen Buchanan.
+She was born 25 September 1858 in Missouri and died 15 September 1926 in St. Louis, Missouri.
 They had three children:

 |